popgengui/agestrucnb/README.md

 				a.
 Use method (iii) or (iv).

 			vi.
-OS X, python3, using the Anaconda3 distribution.
+(Untested) OS X, python3, using the Anaconda3 distribution.

 			    a.
 Use method (i) or (ii).

 			vii.
-OS X, any python3 or python2, using a non-Anaconda distribution.
+(Untested) OS X, any python3 or python2, using a non-Anaconda distribution.

 			    a.
 Use methods (iii) or (iv).
 Starting the program
 --------------------

-	1. From a console, a terminal in Linux in OS X, or a DOS or Anaconda prompt in Windows, you can start the program with the command, "agestrucne."
+	1. From a console, a terminal in Linux,  a DOS or Anaconda prompt in Windows, you can start the program with the command, "agestrucne."
 The python pip installer should have added this command to your PATH variable in your user environment.